Manage Your Grant

 3. Updating Your Organizational Contacts:

-Update your organization’s contacts in the Grants Gateway by following the instructions in the Grants Gateway Vendor User Manual.
-For assistance, contact the Grants Gateway Team (see section 1 for contact information).
+Update your organization’s contacts in the SFS Vendor Portal by following the instructions on pages 12-17 of the SFS Grantee User Manual.
+For assistance, contact the SFS Team (see section 1 for contact information).

 4. Reports: